glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

 * :samp:`{salt}` is a 22 character salt string, using the characters in the regexp range ``[./A-Za-z0-9]`` (``GhvMmNVjRW29ulnudl.Lbu`` in the example).
 * :samp:`{checksum}` is a 31 character checksum, using the same characters as the salt (``AnUtN/LRfe1JsBm1Xu6LE3059z5Tr8m`` in the example).

-While BCrypt's basic algorithm is described in it's design document [#f1]_, the OpenBSD implementation [#f2]_ is considered the canonical reference, even though it differs from the design document in a few small ways.
+While BCrypt's basic algorithm is described in its design document [#f1]_, the OpenBSD implementation [#f2]_ is considered the canonical reference, even though it differs from the design document in a few small ways.